Germ theory's key 19th century figures: Louis Pasteur

-In 1878, Louis Pasteur made a presentation to the French Academy of Sciences.
+In 1878, Pasteur made a presentation to the French Academy of Sciences.
 The title of the presentation was: The Germ Theory and its Applications to Medicine and Science.
 Within this presentation he stated that the health of mankind depended upon unseen organisms, "If it is a terrifying thought that life is at the mercy of the multiplication of these minute bodies, it is a consoling hope that Science will not always remain powerless before such enemies."
 Pasteur also mentioned that Joseph Lister had been successful in using his science in medical practice, "This theory would found a new surgery—already begun by a celebrated English surgeon Dr. Lister who was among the first to understand its fertility."
 In 1879 at the next French Academy of Sciences conference, he stopped a scientist's presentation on childbed fever.
 The presenter said that "puerperal miasmas" were to blame for the death of these mothers.
 Pasteur openly blamed the clinicians' hands and the conditions of the ward as Ignaz Semmelweis discovered.
-When the scientist said there was no proof of these microbes, Pasture walked up and drew a picture of the streptococcus bacteria responsible for puerperal fever on the blackboard.
+When the scientist said there was no proof of these microbes, Pasteur walked up and drew a picture of the streptococcus bacteria responsible for puerperal fever on the blackboard.
 That same year Pasteur had examined it when blood cultures were taken from the wombs of women who died of child bed fever.